tmiliant/Concurrent-vs-Sequential-Algorithm-Sudoku/README.md

 # Concurrent algorithm for Sudoku and comparison with sequential algorithm

 In this repository I include a sequential algorithm for Sudoku as well as a concurrent algorithm for it.
 I am using Scala.
 In particular, I am using the skills learned in the Concurrent Programming course taught in the University of Oxford CS Department.
 I am availing myself of the CSO library, the one I learned concurrent programming with, and please see https://www.cs.ox.ac.uk/people/bernard.sufrin/personal/CSO/ for a reference.

-I am generating random random intermediate states from the valid solution
+This is a relatively complex object oriented programming architecture which offers great modularity, so the code is easily maintained and updated.

+## Approach followed in the analysis of experiments

+For the purposes of this research experiment, I will always start with a sudoku grid for which there is a solution.
+The way I do this is by first building a complete solution and then empty-ing certain cells of the grid.
+Since before empty-ing those cells the solution was complete and valid, it follows that there is at least one solution to the puzzle even if we start with the grid which misses some cells.
+I will not worry about grids whose complete solution does not exist.

+## How I generate full valid grids, generalizable for n^2 x n^2 grids

+Observe the following pattern is valid for the case of 9x9 grids.
+This pattern that comes from the idea of permutations is easily generalizable to the n^2 x n^2 case.

 1 2 3 4 5 6 7 8 9